MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 If we do pass the locked slot without reconnecting, we need to perform an additional step of invoking the sync ledger process.

+#### Post Attachment

+We may receive additional external transitions that would connect to the existing catchup job in process.
+Rather than dropping those we can buffer them in a post-attachment pool.
+When a catchup job finishes we can dispatch a post attachment job that can breadcrumbify these transitions.

+This should not block catchup breadcrumbs from being added to the transition-frontier, however.

 <a href="query-handler"></a>
 ### Query Handler